 The average ratings are surprisingly similar across reviewers of both US and UK with the US still maintaining slightly higher rating.

 While the reviews posted by travellers from the US and the UK on these popular landmarks are similar in most aspects, we could deduce some personality traits of these countries from the sentiment score and the rating they have left for the places.
 The visitors from the US seemed very pleased with their experiences, but the visitors from the UK weren’t equally impressed.
-This is obvious since the average rating given by them for all the three landmarks are a bit on the lower side compared to that of US visitors.
+This is obvious since the average rating given by them for all the three landmarks is a bit on the lower side compared to that of US visitors.
 However, the sentiment scores were largely similar considering the proportionate number of reviews submitted by the visitors.
 If we choose to ignore these minor differences, it’s clear that both US and UK reviewers had more in common about how they enjoyed their visits.